michaelbull/kotlin-result/README.md

-The [`Result`][result] monad has two subtypes, [`Ok<V>`][result-ok] representing success and containing a `value`, and [`Err<E>`][result-err], representing an error and containing an `error` value.
+The [`Result`][result] monad has two subtypes, [`Ok<V>`][result-ok] representing success and containing a `value`, and [`Err<E>`][result-err], representing failure and containing an `error`.

 Scott Wlaschin's article on [Railway Oriented Programming][swalschin-rop] is a great introduction to the benefits of modelling operations using the `Result` type.